An insight from a Japanese researcher

 Words

-What content do you offer an infant who does not know words?
-Many picture books for 0 years old indicate that reading them would boost a child’s imagination.
-This notion is doable at the very least.
-An 0-year-old is not developed enough to produce a similar situation in their mind.
+What kind of content can you provide to an infant who hasn’t learned any words yet?
+Many picture books for infants indicate that reading them can stimulate a child’s imagination, but this concept is somewhat limited in practice.
+Infants at this age are not developed enough to create a similar situation in their minds.

 Pictures and colours